Course Reserves for Instructors

 Personal copies must be picked up within one month of the end of the term otherwise they will be treated as donations to the library.
 The library does not store materials for future quarters.

-If the library does not own the requested material, a collection development librarian will review the requested material for possible purchase.
+If the library doesn’t own the requested material, a collection development librarian will review the requested material for possible purchase.
 However, the library cannot guarantee that items will be purchased or a date by which they will be available for use.
-Therefore, it is important to submit requests for un-owned material as early as possible so that items may be available for the start of the term.
+Therefore, it’s important to submit requests for un-owned material as early as possible so that items may be available for the start of the term.
 Users will be notified if the requested material will not be purchased.

 If personal copies of the un-owned material will be submitted, the title will not be forwarded for purchase consideration.